isaacbrodsky/h3measurements/README.md

 hierarchical geospatial indexing system.
 Some things this repository measures includes average cell area, the effect of aperture 7 on cell precision truncation, and so on.

 Build with `mvn package`.
-Each applicatio is described on its own README page, listed below, with sample invocation, explanation, and sample output.
+Each application is described on its own README page, listed below, with sample invocation, explanation, and sample output.

 There are applications for describing randomly sampled cells: